CarouselDancing/vive-sync-client/README.md

 The client will spawn an avatar in the scene driven by the headset and hand controllers.

-1. Open the scene Assets/VRAvatarClient/Scenes/VRClient.unity
+1. Open the scene Assets\VRAvatarClient\Scenes\VRClient.unity
-2. Set the target IP in the NetworkManager
+2. Set the target URL in the file Assets\StreamingAssets\config.json
 3. Press Play

+## Configuration of build executable

+The configuration file will be located in the directory vive_sync_client_Data\StreamingAssets\config.json